JasonThomasData/killer_robots_reinforcement_learning/README.md

 Each scenario has its own ```.db``` file and each of those has two tables - a records table and a log table.

-The queries the database uses are in the database object, which is in the config file, and that object has a key.
-The functions that executive queries will check for those keys.

 I am using integers to save the instances of what agents can observe, as intagers are easier/more efficient to search for than strings.

 If the ```chasing_target scenario``` database was a csv file, this is what it would look like:

-    state_int, turn_left, turn_right, move
+    state_int, turn_left, turn_right, move_forward
-    101, -3, 3, 0
+    13604, -3, 3, 0
-    210, -2, -9, 10
+    12104, -2, -9, 10
-    311, 5, -2, 4
+    13114, 5, -2, 4

-So if an agent observes its board and decides the board corresponds to the ```state_int``` of ```101``` then previous results tells the agent the best result is ```turn_right```, which depending on how advanced the machine's memory is, may or may not be the best thing to do.
+So if an agent observes its board and decides the board corresponds to the ```state_int``` of ```10104``` then previous results tells the agent the best result is ```turn_right```, which depending on how advanced the machine's memory is, may or may not be the best thing to do.

 All scenarios can share this schema, and scenarios that don't have certain actions as possibilities for the agents can just have extra zeros in those columns.
 Extra actions like ```fire_projectile``` can be added as new columns.
-Each state_int will have a 1 on front, and it's meaningless - but we can't have zeros dropping off the front of ```state_int```.

 ###Robot observations

 Each robot, before making an action, can observe the state of its environment.
-For now, the state_int field (primary key for database) for all robots in all scenarios is -
+For now, the ```state_int``` field (primary key for database) for all robots in all scenarios is -

 	robot_id, target_direction, robot_health

-So for robot with robot_id 1 that has a target directly in front, with health of 4, the state int will be `10004`.
+So for robot with robot_id 1 that has a target directly in front, with health of 4, the state int will be `13604`.

 The target direction needs explaining here.
 The robot knows which direction is facing and can learn which direction its target is in.
 However, for the purposes of evaluating its own environment, the robot only cares if its target is in front, left, right or behind, etc.

 So this is managed by using triganometry to get the compass angle of the target with the robot at at compass centre.
-If the target is facing east, for example, and its target is north then that's the same state as the robot facing north and its target west.
+If the robot is facing east, for example, and its target is north then that's the same state as the robot facing north and its target west.
 So the target's direction is reduced to the context of the robot facing north.
 For a target east of a robot, where the robot is facing west, we give the robot a direction string of 180, as it's the same as a robot facing north and having its direction south.
-If the context of the robot's facing direction was not changed, there would be many more records in each database.
+If the context of the robot's facing direction was not changed, there would be many more (I think 4 times as many) records in each database.

-The directions are three character strings that are rounded up to the nearest integer.
+The directions are three character strings that are rounded up to the nearest integer, with a 0 in front.

 There are eight directions that represent targets directly in those directions - North (360), North-East (045), East (090), South-East (135), South (180), South-West (225), West (270), North-West (315).